The impact of block sizes in a data centre

 The traditional methods for viewing block sizes have been limited.
 They provide an incomplete picture of their impact – whether it be across the data centre, or against a single workload.
 Below is a breakdown of some common methods for measuring block sizes, and a description as to why they are lacking:

+1. Kernel statistics courtesy of vscsiStats.
 This utility is a part of ESXi, and can be executed via the command line of an ESXi host.
-The utility provides a summary of block sizes for a given period of time, but suffers from a few significant problems.
+The utility provides a summary of block sizes for a given period of time but suffers from a few significant problems.

 - Not intended to show data over time. vscsiStats will show a sum total of I/O metrics for a given period of time, but it’s of a single sample period.
 It has no way to track this over time.
 One must script this to create results for more than a single period of time

-This would be a vendor-specific ‘value add’ feature that might present some simplified summary of data with regards to block sizes, but this too is an incomplete solution:
+2. Storage array.
+This would be a vendor specific “value added” feature that might present some simplified summary of data with regards to block sizes, but this too is an incomplete solution:

 The Hypervisor is an ideal control plane to analyse the data.
 It focuses on the results of the VMs without being dependent on nuances of in-guest metrics or a feature of a storage solution.
 It is inherently the ideal position in the data centre for proper, holistic understanding of your environment.